FangfangLu/FangfangLu.github.io/_pages/about.md

 ---
-layout:    about
+layout:    page
 permalink: "/About/"
 author:    Cindy
-keywords:  about person demo example
-title:     About Jens Willmer
+title:     About Cindy
 menutitle: About
 weight:    90
-excerpt:   This page contains the curriculum vitae (CV) of the author.
+excerpt:   关于我.
 ---

 ## Profile